joeldcosta/emoji-mosaic-mpl/README.md

 # emoji-mosaic-mpl
-A python library to create emoji mosaic images
+A python library to create emoji mosaic images on Google Colab